 Significant progress has been made in global health.
 Child and maternal mortality are declining, and life expectancy is on the rise.
 However, as the Sustainable Development Goals illustrate, more progress is needed.
 By improving current practices and developing innovative solutions, we can build upon today’s momentum and accelerate progress.

-Global health practitioners have asked for practical guidance about ways to increase the understanding, appropriate use, and value of design as an approach to addressing global health challenges.
-We recognize that there may be uncertainty around the design approach, and we have created a tailored set of resources to clarify its potential, based on common questions that we’ve heard from global health practitioners.
+Global health practitioners have asked for guidance to increase the understanding, use, and value of design as an approach to addressing global health challenges.
+We recognize that there may be uncertainty around the design approach, thus we have created a set of resources to clarify its potential based on questions we’ve heard from global health practitioners.